-American mezzo-soprano Deborah Rentz-Moore has been praised for her “deep, radiant clear tone” (Early Music America) and her “effortlessly warm and resonant mezzo, with exquisite control over vibrato” (Boston Classical Review).
-She enjoys frequent solo collaborations with The Boston Camerata, Emmanuel Music and Aston Magna and has been featured with celebrated ensembles such as The Boston Early Music Festival, Handel & Haydn Society, The Bach Sinfonia, Magnificat Baroque, Voices of Music and the El Mundo.
-She has appeared at New York’s Lincoln Center, Boston’s Symphony Hall, Emerson Majestic Theatre, Jordan Hall, Hill Auditorium in MI, The Paris Philharmonie, the Finnish Opera in Helsinki, The Utrecht Early Music Festival, Prague Spring Festival, Tanglewood’s Seiji Ozawa Hall and numerous venues throughout the US and Western Europe.
+American mezzo-soprano Deborah Rentz-Moore has been called “captivating” (ClassicsToday.com) and is known for her “deep, radiant clear tone” (Early Music America) and “burnished low tones” (Boston Classical Review).
+She enjoys frequent solo collaborations with Emmanuel Music, The Boston Camerata and Aston Magna and has been featured with celebrated ensembles such as The Boston Early Music Festival, Handel+Haydn Society, The Bach Sinfonia, Magnificat Baroque, Voices of Music, Tapestry Boston and El Mundo.
+She has appeared at Lincoln Center, Boston Symphony Hall, Jordan Hall, Hill Auditorium, The Paris Philharmonie, the Finnish Opera, The Utrecht Early Music Festival, Prague Spring Festival and Tanglewood.

-Holding a Master of Music in Voice performance from the University of Michigan and a Bachelor of Arts in Music (voice) and Environmental Science from Skidmore College, Ms. Rentz-Moore has taught on the voice faculty of the University of Rhode Island and at the Seacoast Academy of Music.
-Her research interests center around the music of the Shakers and have led to: music manuscript research at Hancock Shaker Village, contribution to a Shaker music edition, a premier of new music based on a Shaker melody, and recordings featuring Shaker songs.
+Holding a Master of Music in Voice performance from the University of Michigan and a Bachelor of Arts in Music (voice) and Environmental Science from Skidmore College, Ms. Rentz-Moore has taught on the voice faculty of the University of Rhode Island and the Seacoast Academy of Music, and is Resident Artist in Voice at the University of New Hampshire.
+Ms. Rentz-Moore’s students have won and placed at Chapter and Regional NATS Auditions, competed in National NATS, and have been accepted at international music festivals and graduate schools.